Baptist City Tabernacle: History

 The first pastor was Rev. William Whale, a notable Brisbane churchman, leader and preacher of the time.
 In the early 1900s, Miss Fewing's Private School for Girls, which later became Somerville House, occupied the basement.
 The Baptist Theological College was formed in the tower and occupied it for many years, along with the minister's fraternal for use as a meeting place.
 The basement rooms provided space for the Sunday School, and related church activities.

+In 1915, a Carnegie organ was installed.

 The Tabernacle is the major centre for the Baptist Church in Queensland and site for the annual Assembly and other Union functions.
-Until recently it was the administrative headquarters for the Baptist Union.
+It was for many years the administrative headquarters for the Baptist Union.